OpenCAGE/AssetEditor/README.md

 # Alien: Isolation PAK Tool
 A tool to preview, export, and re-import files within Alien: Isolation's PAK archives.

+The latest stable version can be found [on the releases tab](https://github.com/MattFiler/AlienPAK/releases).

+An important note: make sure the tool is closed when you launch the game.
+If the tool has a PAK open the game will not be able to read it and this will lead to a crash.

 ***This project is currently a work in progress!***

 <img src="https://i.imgur.com/q76oME2.png" align="right" width="40%">